The 7 Sacraments of the Church

 Sacrament of Reconciliation (Confession)

 The Eucharist completes the Sacraments of Initiation.
 It is the Body and Blood of Jesus Himself and food for our journey of faith.
 The Holy Eucharist is a sacrament and a sacrifice.
-In the Holy Eucharist, under the appearances of bread and wine, the Lord Christ is contained, offered, and received.
-The whole Christ is really, truly, and substantially present in the Holy Eucharist.
+In the Eucharist, under the appearances of bread and wine, the Lord Christ is contained, offered, and received.
+The whole Christ is really, truly, and substantially present in the Eucharist.
 We use the words “really, truly, and substantially” to describe Christ’s presence in the Holy Eucharist in order to distinguish Our Lord’s teaching from that of mere men who falsely teach that the Holy Eucharist is only a sign or figure of Christ, or that He is present only by His power.
 The word “Eucharist” means “Thanksgiving.”

 Sacrament of Confirmation